zeph7/zeph7/README.md

 ### Hi there!

-If you are reading this, know that I'm a zealeous developer.
+I am a Software Engineer developing solutions via code.
 Really fond of design actually!
 I see patterns and colors all around us in this alluring world of ours.
 Similar to that beauty, I love to make the interfaces aesthetic, full of patterns and colors!
 Logics do excites me well, but I'm a little biased towards design.

 My motive in life is to contribute, giving back to the society.
-Just want to solve problems, maybe alone or aligned with any organisation.
-Currently I am working in a company named Beazy as a Lead Software Engineer.
-Also does some Freelancing work on the side.
+Just want to solve problems.
+Currently I am working with Moneyview as a Software Engineer 2.
 If you would want to communicate with me, find your way below!

 ## Where to find me?